alant9966/alant9966.github.io/README.md

 # alant9966.github.io
 An introductory website design project.
-Involves mostly HTML and CSS, with a small amount of JavaScript.
+Developed with HTML, CSS, and JavaScript.